Rapid Cloud Review (RCR)

 If your SaaS is determined to be high-risk, the P-ATO will be denied.

-Work with your Cyber Risk Advisor (CRA) and Information Systems Security Officer (ISSO) to understand why the SaaS was deemed high-risk.
+Work with your CRA and ISSO to understand why the SaaS was deemed high-risk.

 You may choose to contact the SaaS vendor to see if they can implement any changes to reduce the risk and bring it into an acceptable risk threshold.